 Alexander Luthor (of the original Earth-3) becomes bitter about his fate, trapped in a "heaven" of his own making, and begins coercing the Superboy of Earth-Prime to pummel against its crystalline barrier.
 He finds that the post-Crisis "unified" Earth has not settled into its proper place, and each blow alters its history.

 Alex unleashes a beam of energy at Superman-2 which rebirths a multiverse.

 Infinite Crisis #5 (Apr.
 2006)

 Wearing the Anti-Monitor's harness, Superboy Prime attacks and kills Superboy (Conner Kent).
 Their battle shatters Alexander Luthor's tower and the infinite Earths reassemble into one.
 Black Adam kills the Psycho Pirate.
-NOTE: This multiversal contraction reconstructs Earth's future differently, leaving the Legion of Earth-247 without a home.
+NOTE: This multiversal contraction reconstructs Earth's future differently, leaving the Reboot Legion (Earth-247) without a home.

 Infinite Crisis #6 (May 2006)

 25th century: Machinekind is granted freewill but succumbs to the Metallo Virus (which was engineered on Colu).
 They voluntarily shut down until a cure could be found, but are junked instead by mankind.